 Commission disputes usually happen for one of two reasons:

 - human error

 The first can be solved with a more transparent plan or better communication.
-If you’re experiencing issues because of human error, you should look into ways to alleviate the pressure on that team, such as automating payroll or investing in better Incentive Compensation Software.
+If you’re experiencing issues because of human error, you should look into ways to alleviate the pressure on that team, such as automating payroll or investing in better sales compensation management software.